 Some Trustees at Culpeper are plotholders and others are just people who love the garden and want to help take care of it.

-From the start the garden has been run on democratic principles by an annually elected management committee of up to eleven trustees, most of whom should be active plot-holders, under an elected chair.
-Vital to our success is the employment of paid Garden-Workers.
-They require a raft of talents, particularly in gardening, administration, computer competence, skills with people and fund-raising.
-Much valuable work is also done by members, friends, volunteers and trustees.
+Under the Constitution the Garden is run on democratic principles by an elected Management Committee of up to eleven Trustees, many of them active plot-holders.
+Trustees are vital to our success.
+They require a raft of talents, particularly in gardening, administration, IT, social media, skills with people and fund-raising.
+They coordinate and support the valuable work done by members, friends, and volunteers.

 Who is on the Committee?

 Currently our Trustees are: